AS 2019 draws to a close, it’s time to reflect on the past 12 months in Suffolk football.

 Other notable achievements include AFC Sudbury’s Academy reaching the final of the AoC Sport England Colleges FA Under-19 National Knockout Trophy at Walsall FC, Long Melford FC winning the Thurlow Nunn League Cup, Bildeston Rangers FC winning promotion to Senior football for the first time in their history, Fusiliers FC winning the Suffolk Sunday Shield in their last ever game as a club, Beccles Town FC winning the Suffolk Walking Football Cup, and Isabel Chaplin becoming Chair of the Suffolk FA Youth Council.

-On a more sombre note, a number of dedicated participants of the game sadly passed during the year, including Suffolk FA President Gordon Blake passed away at the start of November, aged 88.
+On a more sombre note, a number of dedicated participants of the game sadly passed during the year, including Suffolk FA President Gordon Blake at the start of November, aged 88.
 Our continued thoughts are with all those still dealing with the loss of a member of the Suffolk football family.

 We wish everyone a very Merry Christmas and Happy New Year.